MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/resource-account.md

   - M365-collaboration
 ms.custom:
 ms.assetid: f09f4c2a-2608-473a-9a27-f94017d6e9dd
-description: "Read this topic for information on how to deploy Microsoft Teams Rooms with Office 365."
+description: "Read this topic for information on how to create resource accounts for collaboration bars for Microsoft Teams Rooms."
 ---

-# Creating Resource Accounts for collaborations bars for Microsoft Teams
+# Creating resource accounts for collaborations bars for Microsoft Teams

 Read this topic for information on how to create resource accounts for collaboration bars for Microsoft Teams.